Get

 It’s also essential that your cat drinks enough water to stay hydrated, and it’s best to monitor your pet while playing with the water dish to ensure they are drinking enough.
 One way to ensure they drink enough is by purchasing a cat water fountain.

-If you feel that your cat’s behavior is unnatural, it’s best to contact your vet for an appointment.
+If you feel that your cat’s behavior is unnatural, it’s best to contact a vet for an appointment.
 We all want what’s best for our furry friends, and while it might seem silly to contact the vet over a moving water bowl, it’s better to be safe than sorry.

 Conclusion

 As previously stated, not all cats play with their water bowls, but for those that do, there’s usually a logical reason for their behavior.
-However, if you notice any of the signs above in your cat, combined with moving the water bowl, it’s best to contact your vet to see if there’s an underlying cause for your feline friend’s behavior.
+However, if you notice any of the signs above in your cat, combined with moving the water bowl, it’s best to contact a vet to see if there’s an underlying cause for your feline friend’s behavior.

 Featured Image Credit: kalyanby, Shutterstock